Can you get broadband without paying for a landline?

 Installation is straightforward but can be costly, running to hundreds of pounds.
 Monthly bills tend to be higher than fixed line, and you may find there are download restrictions.

-Providers are limited but include bigblu, HySpeed Broadband and Freedomsat.
+Providers are limited but include HySpeed Broadband and Freedomsat.

 Virgin Media is the only company apart from BT that has its own fibre broadband network, and unlike BT, it doesn’t have to share it.
 This means there’s no landline required.

 Virgin Media offers a range of deals, but don’t expect them to be oodles cheaper than paying for a landline.
 Promised speeds are superfast with the premium package offering 362Mbps.
-Speeds can vary though, and there’s no guarantee everyone who pays the premium will get those speeds.
+Some households in limited areas can get speeds of up to 1Gbps with Virgin Media’s Gig1 Fibre offering.
+Speeds can vary though, and there’s no guarantee that everyone who pays the premium will get those speeds.

 Can I go landline-free straight away?